11 Ways to Overcome Homesickness Abroad

-These little connections on your block can go a long way to making you feel more at home.
-And remember – endorphins are the happy hormones!
+Besides that, endorphins are the happy hormone and vitamin D is key feeling upbeat.
 Getting out and about and moving your body will automatically make you feel better.

 No friends?
 No problem!
-You recently packed up your life possessions and moved away to start a brand new adventure, so chances are that you’re decently cool.
+You recently packed up your live’s possessions and moved away to start a brand new adventure, so chances are that you’re decently cool.

 Take yourself out to dinner and order a bottle of wine.
-(Feel free to drink it all, just every now and then.)
-Find local events like live music or open mic nights and mosey on over.
+(Feel free to drink it all, just not every time.)
+Find local events like, live music or open mic nights, and mosey on over.
 Enjoy the experience and work on shedding the pesky insecurity of flying solo.
 No one is really noticing that you came in alone, and if they are, it’s a pretty good chance that it’s because (a) they’re alone too or (b) they’re interested in that solo-mystique you’re vibing.

-One of my favorite ways to learn about culture and history in a new place is to delve into a historical fiction set in the area.
+One of my favorite ways to learn about culture and history in my new “home away from home” is to delve into a historical fiction set in the area.
 In the Dominican Republic it was In the Time of the Butterflies, in Turkey it was Bastard of Istanbul and in Madrid it was Winter in Madrid.

 Not only does it give you a peak behind the surface of your new home, but it’s also the perfect companion to take along with you to those “dinners-for-one” and meandering walks through the park.